Emerging Vision Scientist Program

 Tentative Schedule of Events

-Monday, September 16 through Tuesday, September 17
+September ________ through September ________

 Please note: East Coast participants must plan to arrive by 9AM ET on Monday, September 16 for training and event preparation.
 Mid-West and West coast participants should plan to arrive on September 16.
 All times below in Eastern Standard Time.